Skip to main content

 Rule 3301-13-01 | Definitions.

-Except as otherwise specified, the definitions contained in rule 3301-7-01 of the Administrative Code and the following definitions are used in Chapter 3301-13 of the Administrative Code.
+Except as otherwise specified, the definitions contained in rule 3301-7-01 of the Administrative Code and the following definitions apply to this chapter.

-(B) "Appeal" means a request for a verification or rescoring of a student's responses to the state tests as applicable in accordance with rule 3301-13-06 of the Administrative Code.
+(C) "Appeal" means a request for a verification or rescoring of a student's responses to the state tests as applicable in accordance with rule 3301-13-06 of the Administrative Code.

-(F) "Diagnostic test" means a test aligned with Ohio's learning standards and model curriculum, designed to measure student comprehension of academic content and mastery of related skills for a relevant subject area at each grade level, kindergarten through three, as defined in section 3301.079 of the Revised Code.
+(G) "Diagnostic assessment" means a test adopted by the department in accordance with division (D) of section 3301.079 of the Revised Code that is aligned with Ohio's learning standards and model curriculum, designed to measure student comprehension of academic content and mastery of related skills for a relevant subject area at each grade level, kindergarten through three.

-(H) "English learner" shall have the same meaning as "English learner" defined in 20 U.S.C.
+(H) "English learner" has the same meaning as "English learner" defined in 20 U.S.C.
 7801 (2015).

-(K) "Kindergarten readiness assessment" means the developmentally-appropriate test aligned with Ohio's early learning and development standards designed to measure a child's developmental readiness for engaging with kindergarten instruction.
+(K) "Kindergarten readiness assessment" means the developmentally appropriate test aligned with Ohio's early learning and development standards designed to measure a child's developmental readiness for engaging with kindergarten instruction.

 (L) "Ohio English language proficiency assessment" means the test aligned with Ohio standards for English language proficiency designed to measure the acquisition of English by English learners in kindergarten through grade twelve.

-(M) "Ohio graduation tests" means the achievement tests prescribed in division (B) of section 3301.0710 of the Revised Code, designed to measure a student's level of academic achievement expected at the end of the tenth grade in writing, reading, mathematics, social studies, and science.
+(N) "Ohio graduation tests" means the achievement tests prescribed in division (B) of section 3301.0710 of the Revised Code, designed to measure a student's level of academic achievement expected at the end of the tenth grade in writing, reading, mathematics, social studies, and science.

-(N) "Ohio's state tests" means the grades three to eight English language arts, mathematics and science tests, and the end-of-course high school tests.
+(O) "Ohio's state tests" means the grades three to eight English language arts, mathematics, and science tests, prescribed in division (A) of section 3301.0710 of the Revised Code, and the high school end-of-course examinations prescribed in division (B) of section 3301.0712 of the Revised Code.

-Last updated February 26, 2024 at 3:15 PM
+Last updated May 14, 2024 at 8:38 AM

 Supplemental Information